 The corpora quadrigemina are reflex centers involving vision and hearing:

-- inferior colliculi: involved in auditory processing; they receive input from various brainstem nuclei and project to the medial geniculate nucleus of the thalamus, which relays auditory information to the primary auditory cortex
+- inferior colliculi: involved in auditory processing and reflex movements of eyes, head, body and limbs in response to sound stimuli; they receive input from various brainstem nuclei and project to the medial geniculate nucleus of the thalamus, which relays auditory information to the primary auditory cortex

 Both colliculi also have descending projections to the paramedian pontine reticular formation and spinal cord, and thus can be involved in responses to stimuli faster than cortical processing would allow.